 - Reporting on labor and food costs should be done once a week.

-Getting into the habit of these best practices is in many ways the hardest part.
-Just your cleaning process and ongoing training programs, it’s all about repetition and making it part of your regular routine as a business owner.
+Getting into the habit of these best practices is often the hardest part.
+Just like your cleaning process and ongoing training programs, it’s all about repetition and making recording the financials a part of your regular routine as a business owner.

-Unlike many retail industries, inventory costs for restaurants can fluctuate wildly, even week to week.
+Unlike many retail industries, inventory costs for restaurants can fluctuate wildly, even from week to week.
 Maybe a drought has affected broccoli farmers.
 Or maybe disease has affected how much cod your fish supplier has in stock.
-It could also just be you’re ordering asparagus even though it’s out of season.
+It could also just come down to the fact that you’re ordering asparagus when it’s out of season.

-These are all ways the price of inventory can go up quickly.
-By regularly evaluating your inventory costs, you can more confidently decide if you need to make changes to your inventory ordering, your menu prices, and to your menu at large.
+However, if you make it a point to regularly evaluate your inventory costs, you can more confidently decide if you need to make changes to your inventory ordering, your menu prices, or your overall menu.

 Many business owners make the mistake of scheduling time for all their restaurant bookkeeping responsibilities on the same work day.
-While this might sound like an efficient way to get all the bookkeeping done quickly so you don’t have to worry about it, this can actually be less efficient.
+While this might sound like a good way to get all the bookkeeping done quickly, this can actually be less efficient.

 Crunching numbers, evaluating spreadsheets, and comparing order forms can become draining if you’re spending several hours on it at a time.
-Besides your productivity slowing down as you get mentally exhausted, you’re also going to start making mistakes.
+Besides your productivity slowing down if you start to become mentally exhausted, you could also start making mistakes.

 Instead, try grouping bookkeeping tasks together and schedule each group for a different day.
 Getting your other work tasks done in between will bring variety to your schedule.
 This allows you to be efficient with your mental energy, and you can come back to your restaurant bookkeeping with a clear head.

-Need a leg-up on writing out your business plan?
-Download our free eTool “9 Essential Parts of a Winning Restaurant Business Plan” today!
+Need a leg up on creating a business plan?
+Download our free e-tool “9 Essential Parts of a Winning Restaurant Business Plan” today!

 Download for free